mariangle/nextjs-ecommerce-cms/README.md

 ## Introduction

 The Ecommerce CMS is a tool developed to simplify the management of online stores.
 With its integrated API, connect and integrate your online store with this CMS.
 This allows for easy and convenient management of your store's data.
+To see an example implementation, you can refer to my other [project](https://github.com/mariangle/nextjs-ecommerce-store) which uses it's own unique API endpoints.

 Here are some of the key features: